echeran/smile-of-murugan/webbook/chapter04.md

 to be treated in more than 4 poems each (e.g. Atiyamāṇ Neṭumāṇ Añci, Vēļ, Pāri, Pēkaņ, Kāri etc.).
-Some kings emerge strikingly as heroes of *Puṟam* poems; e.g. Karikālaṉ the Chola or Kuṭakkō Nețuñcēralatan the Chera; clusters of poems in which certain heroes emerge prominently are centred around certain incidents in the heroes' lives (Kailasapathy, op*. cit*.
+Some kings emerge strikingly as heroes of *Puṟam* poems; e.g. Karikālaṉ the Chola or Kuṭakkō Neṭuñcēralatan the Chera; clusters of poems in which certain heroes emerge prominently are centred around certain incidents in the heroes' lives (Kailasapathy, op*. cit*.
 20).
 The redactors seem to have tried to group the poems on the basis of the kings or chieftains